shadowg9/momoblog/content/projects/devops/_index.md

 <h2>Developing Quick Mock Webpage for Selling Mats</h2>

 I will develop a small mock application that sells mats to customers.
 The mats that will be displayed on the webpage ~~will request GET API's to fetch AI generated mats from two different AI agents: OpenAI's ChatGPT and Google's Gemini ~~.
-Edit: will feature AI generated images from OpenAI's ChatGPT.
+Edit: will feature AI generated images from OpenAI's ChatGPT and Google's Gemini.

 Edit: Late into this web application, I decided to just use pre-rendered AI generated images from OpenAI/s ChatGPT, since there was a hard billing limit that prevented me from using the APIs
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/app37.png></img>